pagkly/Zed/Investopedia4/Racketeering Definition.md

 Prosecutors can charge someone through RICO if they commit at least two acts of racketeering activity, one of which occurred after RICO became law and the last of which occurred within 10 years after the prior act.4

 Federal crimes lead to prosecution at both the federal and the state levels.
-Investigation of federal crimes involves national agencies such as the Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), Border Patrol, Department of Homeland Security, [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp), Bureau of Alcohol, Tobacco and Firearms (ATF), and the Secret Service.
+Investigation of federal crimes involves national agencies such as the Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), Border Patrol, Department of Homeland [[Security]], [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp), Bureau of Alcohol, Tobacco and Firearms (ATF), and the Secret Service.
 In some cases, international law enforcement may also participate.1

 State crimes violate the laws of a particular state and are investigated by local, state, or county police.
 Kidnapping, robbery, and assault are considered state crimes, provided they occur within the boundaries of a particular state.